 AAG Annual Meeting: Boston, MA 2017

 Students and unemployed or underemployed geographers* are encouraged to apply for this unique opportunity to help offset their meeting registration costs.
 All applicants must be registered and paid for the meeting to be chosen as a conference volunteer.
 Conference volunteers will receive $14.50 per hour in return for their time.

 The volunteer program is open to both members and non-members of the AAG.
 Members will receive priority during the selection process.
 Not yet a member?
 Visit www.aag.org/membership for membership rates and information.

 *Underemployed or Unemployed geographers (making $25,000 or less a year) should submit a brief letter with their application certifying unemployment and financial need in order for AAG to grant a position.
 Several conference volunteer positions have been reserved for underemployed and unemployed geographers and are available on a first-come first-served basis.

 The AAG conference volunteer program is very popular.
 We receive many more applications than available shifts.
 Applications will be accepted through the Friday January 27, 2017 , deadline, but unfortunately not everyone who applies will receive a shift.
 Once the schedule is fully staffed, names will be added to the conference volunteer wait list.
 We will notify potential volunteers by email regarding their status, so please check your spam filter settings.

-NEW for 2015: The volunteer process has changed.
-This year volunteers will first fill out a form on Formsite (http://fs16.formsite.com/ConferenceManagers/Volunteer53/index.html), letting us know their AM/PM availability.
+Volunteers will first fill out a form on Formsite (https://fs16.formsite.com/ConferenceManagers/form72/index.html), letting us know their AM/PM availability.
 Once volunteers have been approved, they will then be invited to the SignUpGenius, where they can pick their shifts.

 You can increase your odds of being selected by:

 - submitting your application early